 Vini is a mentor, sales coach and inspiration for every student that attends his classes.
 His personal story, many achievements and ability to light up a room with his passion and enthusiasm are second to none.

-THE POWER OF MENTORSHIP: THREE MENTORS THAT SHAPED MY LIFE
+THE POWER OF MENTORSHIP: MENTORS THAT SHAPED MY LIFE

 Just look at Oprah Winfrey.
 She often talks about her fourth-grade teacher, Mrs. Duncan, who believed in her when others didn’t.
 That early support gave Oprah the confidence to chase her dreams—and helped launch her legendary career in media.